getodk/docs/odkx-src/sync-endpoint-setup.rst

   .. image:: /img/setup-aws/aws2.png
    :width: 600

 2. You must start by choosing an Amazon Machine Image (AMI).
-Scroll through the options and select *Ubuntu Server 18.04 LTS (HVM), SSD Volume Type* which should be the 5th option from the top.
+Scroll through the options and select *Ubuntu Server 18.04 LTS (HVM), SSD Volume Type* which should be the fifth option from the top.

   .. image:: /img/setup-aws/aws3.png
    :width: 600